QuantEcon/lecture-python.myst/lectures/markov_asset.md

 ### Pricing an Option to Purchase the Consol

-Let's now price options of varying maturity that give the right to purchase a consol at a price $p_S$.
+Let's now price options of varying maturities.

+We'll study an option that  gives the owner the  right to purchase a consol at a price $p_S$.

 #### An Infinite Horizon Call Option

 We want to price an infinite horizon  option to purchase a consol at a price $p_S$.

-The option entitles the owner at the beginning of a period either to
+The option entitles the owner at the beginning of a period either

-1. purchase the bond at price $p_S$ now, or
+1. to purchase the bond at price $p_S$ now, or
-1. Not to exercise the option now but to retain the right to exercise it later
+1. not to exercise the option to purchase the asset now but to retain the right to exercise it later

 Thus, the owner either *exercises* the option now or chooses *not to exercise* and wait until next period.

 This is termed an infinite-horizon *call option* with *strike price* $p_S$.

-The owner of the option is entitled to purchase the consol at the price $p_S$ at the beginning of any period, after the coupon has been paid to the previous owner of the bond.
+The owner of the option is entitled to purchase the consol at  price $p_S$ at the beginning of any period, after the coupon has been paid to the previous owner of the bond.

 The fundamentals of the economy are identical with the one above, including the stochastic discount factor and the process for consumption.

-Let $w(X_t, p_S)$ be the value of the option when the time $t$ growth state is known to be $X_t$ but *before* the owner has decided whether or not to exercise the option at time $t$ (i.e., today).
+Let $w(X_t, p_S)$ be the value of the option when the time $t$ growth state is known to be $X_t$ but *before* the owner has decided whether to exercise the option at time $t$ (i.e., today).

 Recalling that $p(X_t)$ is the value of the consol when the initial growth state is $X_t$, the value of the option satisfies